majacQ/circleci-docs/jekyll/_cci2/configuration-reference.md

 ## **`jobs`**

-A run is comprised of one or more named jobs.
+A Workflow is comprised of one or more uniquely named jobs.
 Jobs are specified in the `jobs` map, see [Sample 2.0 config.yml]({{ site.baseurl }}/2.0/sample-config/) for two examples of a `job` map.
 The name of the job is the key in the map, and the value is a map describing the job.

-If you are using [Workflows]({{ site.baseurl }}/2.0/workflows/), jobs must have unique names within the `.circleci/config.yml` file.

-If you are **not** using workflows, the `jobs` map must contain a job named `build`.
-This `build` job is the default entry-point for a run that is triggered by a push to your VCS provider.
-It is possible to then specify additional jobs and run them using the CircleCI API.

 **Note:**
 Jobs have a maximum runtime of 5 hours.
 If your jobs are timing out, consider running some of them concurrently using [workflows]({{ site.baseurl }}/2.0/workflows/).